swseverance/core/docs/capabilities/04_windows/01_window-management/window-management.md

 - listen for and handle events related to opening and closing windows;
 - automatically save and restore the positions and contexts of your application windows;

-*For detailed information on the Window Management API, see the [Window Management](https://docs.glue42.com/glue42-concepts/windows/window-management/javascript/index.html) documentation.*

 ## Configuration

 Use the `windows` property of the configuration object when initializing the Glue42 [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library in the [Main application](../../developers/core-concepts/web-platform/overview/index.html) to specify custom settings for the Window Management library: